+Lizzie completed her PhD at the University of Hull in 2020, where she was funded by the AHRC Heritage Consortium.
 Her PhD research focussed on the collecting practices, curiosity and learning of elite women within the eighteenth-century country house, and how this can be read as a significant part of wider intellectual currents and cultures.
 She is interested in objects, conversations and relationships, and how the social and material aspects of the Enlightenment could enable women to shape their own spaces of knowledge creation, curation and exchange.

-Based in Savannah, Georgia, Lizzie also loves writing about art, museums (particularly house museums), books, period drama and Jane Austen, or anything to do with the long eighteenth century or women’s history.
+Currently based in Savannah, Georgia, Lizzie also loves writing about art, museums (particularly house museums), books, period drama and Jane Austen, or anything to do with the long eighteenth century or women’s history.
 She is normally doing this with a pot of tea and a slice of cake by her side.